End Of An Era: Microsoft Retires Internet Explorer

 (CNN) — After nearly 27 years, an iconic Microsoft product is finally being put to rest.

-Internet Explorer 11 is now incompatible with Microsoft products, as announced by the company in a blog post Wednesday.
-The move comes over a year after Microsoft first announced its intention to phase out IE from products.READ MORE: Firefighters: 1 Person Suffers Moderate Burn Injuries In Fire At Fairfield Apartment Complex
+Internet Explorer 11 is now incompatible with Microsoft products, as announced by the company in a blog post on Wednesday.
+The move comes over a year after Microsoft first announced its intention to phase out IE from products.READ MORE: Driver Arrested After West Sacramento Sideshow, Police Chase

 It marks the final goodbye for a browser that has been on the way out for years.
 In August 2020, for example, Microsoft’s workplace chat software Teams stopped working with IE, and its 365 apps (including Office) no longer worked on IE as of mid-summer 2021.